alandtse/MergeMapper/README.md

 important to not exercise code that interacts with the Skyrim runtime.
 Avoid function hooks or calling Skyrim functions.
 Unit tests are best used to test the Skyrim-independent backend to your code, as is done in this sample where the `HitCounterManager` is tested.

+It is also possible to perform certain degrees of integration testing.
+In the CommonLibSSE NG project, the convention is to tag integration tests which require interaction with the Skyrim engine, but do not require the engine to initialize (i.e. does not require it to even run its `main()` function), with the tag `[integation]`.
+Those which require the engine to be initialized are tagged `[e2e]` (meaning end-to-end).
+Integration tests require interacting with a Skyrim engine that is loaded into the test executable dynamically, rather than in an SKSE plugin loaded into a Skyrim process.
+This is a feature supported currently only in the CommonLibSSE NG fork and is an advanced topic not covered in this sample.

 #### DLL Metadata
 This project comes with a `version.rc.in` file which generates metadata for your output.
 This embeds things like your